NoamZeise/Vulkan-Environment/README.md

-# 2D-Vulkan-Environment
+# Vulkan-Environment
-<h5>A 2D renderer for vulkan, ideal for small projects, just add rendering and update code into app.cpp </h5>
+<h5>A 3D renderer for vulkan, ideal for small projects, just add rendering and update code into app.cpp </h5>

 features so far: